We regret that no dogs (except guide dogs) are permitted within the main Barns complex or outside the Car Park Area.

 Many attractions do not allow dogs and I would always advise you to check with attractions before your start out on your journey.
 There are many very good websites which allow you to search for facilities that allow dogs; in Norfolk, I would recommend www.visitnorfolk.co.uk or www.enjoythebroads.co.uk, both of which have a search facility.

-So why do we not allow dogs into Wroxham Barns?
-Firstly, the uncomfortable truth is that whilst MOST dog owners are responsible and do not allow their dogs to foul pathways and public areas, regrettably a minority are not so responsible.
+The uncomfortable truth is that whilst MOST dog owners are responsible and do not allow their dogs to foul pathways and public areas, regrettably a minority are not so responsible.
 In addition, even if you use a “poop scoop”, sometimes it is simply not possible to remove every trace of faeces from surfaces, such as gravel and grass.
+THIS IS WHY WE INSIST THAT DOGS DO NOT GO ON THE GRASS BY THE FUNFAIR AND SWINGS.
 You will be aware of the dangers of bacteria in dog faeces, particularly to young children.

 The basis of the advice on which we base our decision is as follows: The main danger to human health in dog faeces is the presence of the eggs of Toxocara Canis.
 This is a roundworm which lives, harmlessly, in dogs but presents severe danger to humans.
 A dog can pass 15,000 eggs in just one gram of faeces.
 There are two ways that the ingestion of Toxocara eggs can harm humans.